Anton Bruckner: Compositions

 The revision issue has generated controversy.
 A common explanation for the multiple versions is that Bruckner was willing to revise his work on the basis of harsh, uninformed criticism from his colleagues.
-"The result of such advice was to awaken immediately all the insecurity in the non-musical part of Bruckner's personality," musicologist Deryck Cooke writes.
+"The result of such advice was to awaken immediately all the insecurity in the non-musical part of Bruckner's personality", the musicologist Deryck Cooke writes.
 "Lacking all self-assurance in such matters, he felt obliged to bow to the opinions of his friends, 'the experts,' to permit ... revisions and even to help make them in some cases."
-This explanation was widely accepted when it was championed by Bruckner scholar Robert Haas, who was the chief editor of the first critical editions of Bruckner's works published by the International Bruckner Society; it continues to be found in the majority of program notes and biographical sketches concerning Bruckner.
+This explanation was widely accepted when it was championed by the Bruckner scholar Robert Haas, who was the chief editor of the first critical editions of Bruckner's works published by the International Bruckner Society; it continues to be found in the majority of program notes and biographical sketches concerning Bruckner.
 Haas's work was endorsed by the Nazis and so fell out of favour after the war as the Allies enforced denazification.
 Haas's rival Leopold Nowak was appointed to produce a whole new critical edition of Bruckner's works.
-He and others such as Benjamin Korstvedt and conductor Leon Botstein argued that Haas's explanation is at best idle speculation, at worst a shady justification of Haas's own editorial decisions.
+He and others such as Benjamin Korstvedt and the American conductor Leon Botstein argued that Haas's explanation is at best idle speculation, at worst a shady justification of Haas's own editorial decisions.
 Also, it has been pointed out that Bruckner often started work on a symphony just days after finishing the one before.
-As Deryck Cooke writes, "In spite of continued opposition and criticism, and many well-meaning exhortations to caution from his friends, he looked neither to right nor left, but simply got down to work on the next symphony."
-The matter of Bruckner's authentic texts and the reasons for his changes to them remains politicised and uncomfortable.
+As Cooke writes, "In spite of continued opposition and criticism, and many well-meaning exhortations to caution from his friends, he looked neither to right nor left, but simply got down to work on the next symphony."

 Symphonies

-"Bruckner expanded the concept of the symphonic form in ways that have never been witnessed before or since. … When listening to a Bruckner symphony, one encounters some of the most complex symphonic writing ever created.
+"Bruckner expanded the concept of the symphonic form in ways that have never been witnessed before or since. ...
+When listening to a Bruckner symphony, one encounters some of the most complex symphonic writing ever created.
 As scholars study Bruckner's scores they continue to revel in the complexity of Bruckner's creative logic."

 Bruckner composed eleven symphonies, the first, the Study Symphony in F minor in 1863, the last, the unfinished Symphony No. 9 in D minor in 1887–96.
 With the exception of Symphony No. 4 (Romantic), none of Bruckner's symphonies originally had a subtitle and in the case of those that now do, the nicknames or subtitles did not originate with the composer.